How pods get addresses, how ipamd manages them, and the ENI limits that break clusters at the worst possible moment

 Section 5: How this breaks in production

 The three failure patterns below account for the majority of EKS IP allocation incidents.
-They share a common feature: they present as application problems until you know where to look.
+They share a common feature: they present application problems until you know where to look.

 Pattern 1 — The pod start latency cliff